aiven/devportal/docs/tools/cli/service/schema-registry-acl.rst

   * - ``service_name``
     - The name of the service
   * - ``acl_id``
-    - The id of the Karapace schema registry ACL to delete
+    - The ID of the Karapace schema registry ACL to delete

+**Example**
-**Example:** Delete the Karapace schema registry ACL with id ``acl3604f96c74a`` on the Aiven for Apache Kafka®  instance named ``kafka-doc``.
+The following example deletes the Karapace schema registry ACL with ID ``acl3604f96c74a`` on the Aiven for Apache Kafka® instance named ``kafka-doc``.
 ::

   avn service schema-registry-acl-delete kafka-doc acl3604f96c74a

 ``avn service schema-registry-acl-list``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Lists Karapace schema registry ACL entries.
+You can view a list of all Karapace schema registry ACL entries defined using the command:
+``avn service schema-registry-acl-list``

+Where:

 .. list-table::
   :header-rows: 1